hahnicity/ucdpv_vent_infrastructure/README.md

 connection.
 It is advised to perform firewalling at the network level to not allow outbound communications from the RPi's.

-#### PHI capability
+#### PHI Capability
 Currently, this system does not have the ability to be used for PHI data.
 This would require the modification of the system to either perform

  * resting encryption of all data
  * immediate transfer of PHI data to a more secure location

-If this capability is desired we would be happy to assist in the update of this platform.
+If this capability is desired you are free to modify this software under GPL.

 ### Clinicalsupervisor Hardening
 #### Basics